Alexander Grothendieck: IHÉS years

 In 1958, Grothendieck was installed at the Institut des hautes études scientifiques (IHÉS), a new privately funded research institute that, in effect, had been created for Jean Dieudonné and Grothendieck.
 Grothendieck attracted attention by an intense and highly productive activity of seminars there (de facto working groups drafting into foundational work some of the ablest French and other mathematicians of the younger generation).
 Grothendieck practically ceased publication of papers through the conventional, learned journal route.
-He was, however, able to play a dominant role in mathematics for approximately a decade, gathering a strong school.
+However, he was able to play a dominant role in mathematics for approximately a decade, gathering a strong school.

-Officially during this time, he had as students Michel Demazure (who worked on SGA3, on group schemes), Luc Illusie (cotangent complex), Michel Raynaud, Jean-Louis Verdier (co-founder of the derived category theory), and Pierre Deligne.
+Officially during this time, he had as students Michel Demazure (who worked on SGA3, on group schemes), Monique Hakim (relative schemes and classifying topos), Luc Illusie (cotangent complex), Michel Raynaud, Michèle Raynaud, Jean-Louis Verdier (co-founder of the derived category theory), and Pierre Deligne.
 Collaborators on the SGA projects also included Michael Artin (étale cohomology), Nick Katz (monodromy theory, and Lefschetz pencils).
 Jean Giraud worked out torsor theory extensions of nonabelian cohomology there as well.
 Many others such as David Mumford, Robin Hartshorne, Barry Mazur and C.P.
 Ramanujam were also involved.

 "Golden Age"

 Alexander Grothendieck's work during what is described as the "Golden Age" period at the IHÉS established several unifying themes in algebraic geometry, number theory, topology, category theory, and complex analysis.
 His first (pre-IHÉS) discovery in algebraic geometry was the Grothendieck–Hirzebruch–Riemann–Roch theorem, a generalisation of the Hirzebruch–Riemann–Roch theorem proved algebraically; in this context he also introduced K-theory.
 Then, following the programme he outlined in his talk at the 1958 International Congress of Mathematicians, he introduced the theory of schemes, developing it in detail in his Éléments de géométrie algébrique (EGA) and providing the new more flexible and general foundations for algebraic geometry that has been adopted in the field since that time.
 He went on to introduce the étale cohomology theory of schemes, providing the key tools for proving the Weil conjectures, as well as crystalline cohomology and algebraic de Rham cohomology to complement it.
 Closely linked to these cohomology theories, he originated topos theory as a generalisation of topology (relevant also in categorical logic).
-He also provided an algebraic definition of fundamental groups of schemes and more generally the main structures of a categorical Galois theory.
+He also provided, by means of a categorical Galois theory, an algebraic definition of fundamental groups of schemes giving birth to the now famous étale fundamental group and he then conjectured the existence of a further generalization of it, which is now known as the fundamental group scheme.
 As a framework for his coherent duality theory, he also introduced derived categories, which were further developed by Verdier.

 The results of his work on these and other topics were published in the EGA and in less polished form in the notes of the Séminaire de géométrie algébrique (SGA) that he directed at the IHÉS.